-In this section, I extend the model of Section 3.1 by introducing multiple sectors and take the extended model to the data.
-I present the setup in Section 6.2.1, describe how I take the model to sector-level data in Section 6.2.2, and present the results in Section 6.2.3.
+In this section, I extend the model of Section IIA by introducing multiple sectors and take the extended model to the data.
+I present the setup first.
+Next, I describe how I take the model to sector-level data.
+Finally, I present the results.